Aria-vero-s/pianist/README.md

 - A link to the developer's GitHub account in the copyright section.

 ### Design
 - Dark theme with light purple highlights for an elegant and visually appealing look.
+The ```background-color: rgba(3, 3, 3, 0.7);``` found throughout the page mimics the reflection of the piano.

 ![Color Palette](palette.png "color palette")
 ```